Do you have…

 Student-entrepreneur status is for students who wish to develop an entrepreneurial project while following their university studies.
 This status gives student-entrepreneurs various possibilities to modify their curriculum in order to reconcile the demands of their academic and professional pursuits.
 The student-entrepreneur status also gives students greater credibility and visibility with potential partners for their entrepreneurial project (investors, support structures, suppliers, clients, etc.).

-You can address any questions you might have about the student-entrepreneur status to Christiane Bughin, advisor in economic and entrepreneurial interactions (firstname.lastname@example.org) or to your Faculty/School’s secretariat.
+You can address any questions you might have about the student-entrepreneur status to Jonathan Bauweraerts, Economic Interaction and Entrepreneurship Advisor (firstname.lastname@example.org) or to your Faculty/School’s secretariat.